JunZhao20/hangman98/README.md

 ## Features:

-- Ask for user to guess a word one letter at a time
+- Ask the user to guess a word one letter at a time
 - letter validation for applicable letters (single letter and is in the alphabet)
-- Player has 5 lives
+- The player has 5 lives
-- Checks wether a letter has been used or not
+- Checks whether a letter has been used or not

 ## Installation: